When are quiet hours in the residence halls?

 Laundry facilities are located on the first floor or ground floor in every residential building.
-Through the Clarke Card (student ID), all residential students are given 32 wash and 32 dry loads per semester free.
-If a student exhausts their free load allotment, Clarke Funds can be used for laundry at the price of $1 for wash and $1 for dry.
+Through the Clarke Card (student ID), all residential students are given 25 wash and 25 dry loads per semester free.
+If a student exhausts their free load allotment, Clarke Funds can be used for laundry at the price of $1.25 for wash and $1.25 for dry.
 The machines also accept quarters.

 Are there vending machines?

 Vending machines are located in main areas, generally by the laundry facilities.
 Coin and Clarke Funds on the Clarke Card can be used for purchase.

 Are any of the residence halls handicapped accessible?

 The Catherine Dunn Apartment Complex is handicap accessible.
 Please contact the Office of Residence Life should you have any specific questions about room or building accommodations.